 Another way to cut out the guilt is to talk to other women who are also TTC (Trying To Conceive).
 Sure, there are those who get pregnant quickly, but the more women you talk to openly about it, the more you will see how common it is to take longer than expected.

 I understand.
 It’s really tough when you don’t know how long it’s going to take.
 If someone could tell you that you’d be pregnant in 8 months, you’d sit back and enjoy life, watching those 8 months fly by.
 But when you expect it to take 2 months, by month 6 you’re doubting your own body.

 I can’t tell you how long it will take, and there’s no single quick fix that works universally.
 What I can tell you is you have nothing to feel guilty about.

 Trying to conceive can be a weird time of your life.
 It’s incredibly personal, but can feel isolating when you don’t know who to share such intimate information with.
-This is exactly what inspired me to launch a new Meetup group here in Asheville!
+This is exactly why I started offering preconception health coaching sessions!

 Want to feel connected throughout your TTC journey?
 Preconception Coaching is perfect for you!
 I offer free 20 minute discovery calls to see if coaching is right for you.
 Email me at Samantha@simplywellcoaching.com and let’s talk.